-- She must have paid at least 50 contributions into the National Insurance Programme since it started in 1974; AND - She must have paid and/or been credited with at least: - i) 26 contributions in the 40 weeks immediately before the week in which she either stops work or has the baby; OR - ii) 26 contributions in the immediate preceding contribution year.
+- She must have paid at least 50 contributions into the National Insurance Programme since it started in 1974; AND - She must have paid and/or been credited with at least: - 26 contributions in the 40 weeks immediately before the week in which she either stops work or has the baby; OR - ii) 26 contributions in the immediate preceding contribution year.

-weeks, however, where an illness arises out of the confinement that result in further incapacity, the Maternity Benefit period may be extended up to six weeks.
+MATERNITY BENEFIT IS ORDINARILY PAID for up to 13 weeks, however, where an illness arises out of the confinement that result in further incapacity, the Maternity Benefit period may be extended up to six weeks.
 Additionally, where a woman stops work six weeks prior to her expected date of confinement but her actual date of confinement is delayed, the payment period may be extended by one week for each week that confinement is delayed.